rpandolfo/AdventureWorks-Report_Power_BI/README.md

 ## Outdoor Sales Dashboard Report

-This Power BI report demonstrates capabilities in **data cleaning**, creating **interactive dashboards**, and using **filters and slicers** to provide dynamic insights.
+This Power BI report demonstrates capabilities in **data cleaning and integration from different files**, creating **interactive dashboards**, and using **filters and slicers** to provide dynamic insights.
 The dashboard is divided into **two main parts**, each offering valuable perspectives on outdoor product sales and performance.

 ---